 AASB 15 uses the terms 'contract asset' and 'contract liability' to describe what is commonly known as 'accrued revenue' and 'deferred revenue'.
 Contract receivables represent receivables in respect of which the consolidated entity's right to consideration is unconditional subject only to the passage of time.
-Contract receivables are non-derivative financial assets accounted for in accordance with the consolidated entity's accounting policy for financial assets set out in Note 22.
-Contract assets represent the consolidated entity's right to consideration for services provided to customers for which the consolidated entity's right remains conditional on something other than the passage of time.
+Contract receivables are non-derivative financial assets accounted for in accordance with the consolidated entity's right to consideration for services provided to customers for which the consolidated entity's right remains conditional on something other than the passage of time.
 Contract liabilities arise where payment is received prior to work being performed.
 Contract assets and contract liabilities are recognised and measured in accordance with this accounting policy.